bibixx/drumroll/README.md

 drumroll npm install -g http-server # installing node modules
 ```

+## Windows users

+This package is only compatible on windows while using bash (eg. Git Bash).

+Apart from it you have to have [VLC](https://www.videolan.org/vlc/index.html) installed.

 ## Linux users

 Make sure to install the following dependencies first if you are on Linux.